IRS Form 1045 Instructions

 Line 1a: NOL

 If you are using a net operating loss (NOL) to reduce your tax bill, you’ll need to complete Schedule A, first.
-Enter the number from Line 24 of Schedule A in Line 1a.
+Once you’ve calculated the NOL amount, you can enter the number from Line 24 of Schedule A in Line 1a.

 Line 1b: Unused General business credit